Estadio Monumental Isidro Romero Carbo: History

-There are health care facilities, apparel-and-souvenir shops, and restaurants, on a total area of about 5,100 m².
+There are healthcare facilities, clothing-and-souvenir shops, and restaurants, in a total area of about 5,100 m2.
 The football field is 105 metres long and 70 metres wide.
 The training field near the stadium is called Alternate Field Sigifredo Agapito Chuchuca in honor of one of the greatest midfielders in team history.

 The stadium hosted 5 matches of the 1993 Copa América, including the final.

 On January 2, 2008, president of Barcelona Eduardo Maruri signed a 4-year contract with Ecuadorian bank Banco Pichincha to have the stadium named after the bank.
 The contract was renewed but came to an end in 2015.